 “Are you sure he’s here?”
 Jennifer asked.

 The father pulled out an object reminiscent of a magnifying glass with tinted red glass and purple spikes jutting from the circular frame.
 “Solomon’s Eye seems to indicate he’s here.
 Let’s see if I can see his trail.”
 He looked through and observed a line of red haze that indicated the demon’s path.
 It led to the ceiling.

-The man retrieved a white powder from his pack and drew a pentagram in the middle of the cave floor.
+The man then retrieved a white powder from his pack and drew a pentagram in the middle of the cave floor.
 On each of its points, he placed a candle.
 He lit the first one with his pocket lighter, then lit the rest with it in the exact order as indicated in the holy manual in his hand.
-After collecting one last item from the bag, a ruby amulet, and placing it in the middle of the unholy shape he had drawn, he lit the powder which set the maltodextrin mixture aflame.
+He placed the final item in his bag, a ruby amulet, in the middle of the unholy shape he had drawn then lit the powder to set the maltodextrin mixture aflame.

 “Is he dead?”
 Jennifer asked, ceasing the chant once again.

 “Keep reading,” her father demanded.
 “You cannot kill a demon.
 You can only send it back from whence it came.
 He may look brittle and broken but as long as he remains here on Earth, in the human plane, his power will increase until he has enough to engulf the world in flames.”

 His daughter nodded once and resumed.
 For a brief time, nothing was heard but Jennifer’s voice and the swirling vortex.
 Even the natural wind and the mountain creatures seemed to have stopped.
 Perhaps they were holding their collective breathes with terrified anticipation.